 - Doctor’s recommendation (Joy’s House can provide in advance)

 - List of all medications taken by loved one on a regular basis

 - List of all doctors and contact information

 - Legal paperwork, including PDA and Living Will

-Contact our Vice President of Care Services, Laura Johnson, regarding our services or for more information about becoming a Guest at Joy’s House.
+Contact our Senior Vice President of Care Services, Laura Johnson, regarding our services or for more information about becoming a Guest at Joy’s House.